andreas-jonsson/VirtualXT/tools/package/itch/README.rasberrypi.txt

 If you get stuck with a black screen during boot, try enable logging and detatch all USB devices including mouse and keyboard.

+On RPI3 you might get better results when gaming if you run with CPUSTEP=DROP.
+This can however break the internal timekeeping for some applications.

 VirtualXT specific options in cmdline.txt:
   BOOT=<set boot device, BIOS disk id>
   FD=<floppy image on SDCard>
   HD=<harddrive image on SDCard>
   LOGFILE=<log to file on SDCard>
   CPUFREQ=<virtual CPU frequency in Hz>
+  CPUSTEP=<FIXED/DROP/FLOAT, default is FIXED>
   CGA=<Emulate CGA adapter 0/1 >